hasura/graphql-engine/graphql/manual/deployment/heroku/index.rst

 Step 2: Create the Heroku Postgres Addon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create the postgres addon in your heroku app.
+Create the Postgres addon in your Heroku app.

 .. code-block:: none